AANovokhatskiy/pyscarcopula/docs/guide/bivariate.md

 gof = gof_test(copula, u, fit_result=result, to_pobs=False)
 ```

-Uses the Rosenblatt transform with the Cramer-von Mises statistic.
-For SCAR models, it integrates the h-function over the predictive distribution (mixture Rosenblatt).
+The GoF test uses the Rosenblatt transform with the Cramer-von Mises
+statistic.
+For SCAR models, it integrates the h-function over the predictive
+distribution (mixture Rosenblatt).